Signal Disappearing.

 I continued to dig for another 10 inches and all of a sudden the signal disappeared, so I thought that the target had to be out of the hole, I tried and tried in all directions but no signal, was gone.

 Now I wonder if anyone has had the same experience and how it can happen that a time signal is very strong there and the next moment there is no there any more.
-Crying or Very sad Thank you.
+Thank you.

 Cheers